danihae/SarcAsM/docs/index.rst

 **Full License Text:**

-.. _link-to-your-license-file: ../LICENSE

-The complete terms and conditions are available in the `LICENSE file <link-to-your-license-file>`_ included with this software distribution.
+The complete terms and conditions are available in the `LICENSE file <https://github.com/danihae/SarcAsM/blob/main/LICENSE>`_ included with this software distribution.

 Indices and tables